Skip to content

 I also like that this shoe has a built-in cutout in the midsole for additional ventilation.
 If you’re training outdoors or in hotter climates, then the Dropset Trainer 2 should help keep your feet relatively cool.

-The Nike Metcon 9 can definitely work for versatile training but their performance will be best for versatile workouts where you’ll be primarily on the forefoot.
+The Nike Metcon 9 can definitely work for versatile training, but its performance will be best for workouts where you’ll be primarily on the forefoot.

 For example, if you’re doing jump rope, box jumps, and skater strides, then the Metcon 9 will work just fine and the midsole will be accommodating for these exercises.